centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs-ssl.md

 - WHMCS version 8.0 or higher
   For the latest WHMCS minimum system requirements, please refer to [WHMCS System Requirements](//docs.whmcs.com/System_Requirements) page.
-  *If you wish to use this module on older WHMCS versions, please use [Version 8.0](//github.com/centralnic-reseller/whmcs-ssl/releases) or earlier*
+  *If you wish to use this module on older WHMCS versions, please use [Version 8.0](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/releases) or earlier*
 - PHP 7.4 or higher
 - For HEXONET:
   - Latest **ISPAPI Registrar Module**.
-This module can be downloaded [here](//github.com/hexonet/whmcs-ispapi-registrar/raw/master/whmcs-ispapi-registrar-latest.zip).
+This module can be downloaded [here](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-cnic-bundle.zip).
 Our SSL Cert Module does not support the WHMCS built-in HEXONET provider module!
   - **HEXONET Live or Test Account** must be configured in the ISPAPI Registrar Module.
 Account creation is always free:
     - [OT&E (Test System) Account](//www.hexonet.net/signup-ote)
     - [LIVE (Real World System) Account](//www.hexonet.net/cart?signup=true)
-- For RRPproxy:
+- For CentralNic Reseller:
-  - Latest **RRPproxy Registrar Module**.
-This module can be downloaded [here](//github.com/rrpproxy/whmcs-rrpproxy-registrar/raw/master/whmcs-rrpproxy-registrar-latest.zip).
-Our SSL Cert Module does not support the WHMCS built-in RRPproxy provider module!
+  - Latest **CentralNic Reseller Registrar Module**.
+This module can be downloaded [here](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-cnic-bundle.zip).
+Our SSL Cert Module does not support the WHMCS built-in CentralNic Reseller provider module!
-  - **RRPproxy Live or Test Account** must be configured in the RRPproxy Registrar Module.
-Account creation is always free: [Register](//www.rrpproxy.net/Register)
+  - **CentralNic Reseller Live or Test Account** must be configured in the CentralNic Reseller Registrar Module.
+Account creation is always free: [Register](//www.centralnicreseller.com)

 ## Installation / Upgrade

-Download the ZIP archive including the latest release version [here](//github.com/centralnic-reseller/whmcs-ssl/raw/master/whmcs-ssl-latest.zip).
+Download the ZIP archive including the latest release version [here](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-cnic-bundle.zip).

 Copy files from the zip archive to your WHMCS installation root directory, while keeping the folder structure intact.